 When evaluating a Radiologist, a single tool shall be used for this entire assessment procedure.

-The assessor shall calculate the volume (Y) of each target tumor at time point 1 (denoted Yi1) and at time point 2 (Yi2) where i denotes the i-th target tumor.
+The assessor shall calculate the volume (Y) of each target tumor at time point 1 (denoted Yi1) and at time point 2 (Yi2) where I denotes the i-th target tumor.

 The assessor shall calculate the resulting % volume change (d) for each target tumor as